godot-escoria/escoria-demo-game/docs/esc.md

 object must be player or interactive. degrees must be between [0, 360] or an error is reported.

+The wait parameter sets how long to wait for each intermediate angle.
+It defaults to 0, meaning the turnaround is immediate.
 #### <a name="SetAnimationsCommand.md"></a>`set_animations object animations` [API-Doc](api/SetAnimationsCommand.md)

 Set the animation resource for the given ESCPlayer